MicrosoftDocs/data-api-builder-docs/data-api-builder/authentication-azure-ad.md

 3. Navigate to **Users and groups**
 4. Select **Add user/group** to add a role assignment
    1. Users: select your user account and select **Select** to save your choice.
-   2. Select a role: choose a role you want to assign to your account.
-(Note: if you don't see your role, wait a few minutes for Azure AD replication to finish from when you added the role to your App Registration earlier.)
+   2. Select a role: choose a role you want to assign to your account. (if you don't see your role, wait a few minutes for Azure AD replication to finish from when you added the role to your App Registration earlier)
    3. Repeat this step for all the roles you want to add to your account.

 Where the`APP_ID` is the "Application (client) ID" and the `TENANT_ID` is the "Directory (tenant) ID".
 Both values can be found in the App Registration overview page in the Azure Active Directory page.